shuntaka9576/chathist/README.md

 # chathist

-A lightweight CLI tool to view and export your AI coding agent's chat history.
-(Currently supporting Claude Code.)
+A lightweight CLI tool to view and export your AI coding agent's chat history—currently optimized for Claude Code.

 Built for speed and flexibility, chathist hooks into fzf / fzf-tmux to let you breeze through past sessions with instant previews.
 It’s fully customizable via Lua configuration and Jinja2 templates, so you can tailor the output to your exact workflow.